flavorjones/mcbean-heroku/README.md

 To try it out, point your browser at [http://mcbean.heroku.com/](http://mcbean.heroku.com/).

-Many thanks to [Heroku](http://heroku.com/) for such a great, free hosting service.
+Thanks to [Heroku](http://heroku.com/) for providing free hosting services.